mguid65/Walker/README.md

 - ~~abstract: due Oct.
 9th~~
 - ~~setup neural network~~
 - ~~rename this repo to something else~~
-- offload computation to gpu to save time using pycuda
 - tweak neural network to pass condition
 - start experimental phase (compare to other neural networks)
 - write up report